PawseySC/supercomputing-user-training/refresh-bash-shell-basics/bash-shell-basics.md

 ## Handling files

 Now let us play with files.
-Make new empty files using `touch` (the command is actually designed for altering file timestamps..):
+Make new empty files using `touch`:
 ```
 $ touch file1
 $ touch file2 file3
 $ touch dir1/file4
 ```
+The command is actually designed for altering timestamps of existing files; however it will create an empty file, if the provided filename does not match an existing one.

 Check the content of a directory with `ls`:
 ```
 $ ls
-dir1  dir2  dir3  file1  file2  file3
+dir1  dir2  file1  file2  file3
 $ ls dir1
 file4  one-more-dir
 ```

-Get more details about files and directories with:
+Get more details about files and directories with `ls -l`:
 ```
 $ ls -l
 total 8
 drwxr-x--- 3 *username* *username* 4096 Aug 26 14:10 dir1
 drwxr-x--- 2 *username* *username* 4096 Aug 26 14:10 dir2
-drwxr-x--- 2 *username* *username* 4096 Aug 26 14:10 dir3
 -rw-r----- 1 *username* *username*    0 Aug 26 14:10 file1
 -rw-r----- 1 *username* *username*    0 Aug 26 14:10 file2
 -rw-r----- 1 *username* *username*    0 Aug 26 14:10 file3